Monica Törnell: Childhood

-In her early teens she played fiddle and sang both solo and in choir.
+In her early teens she played the fiddle and sang both solo and with a choir.
 In the late 1960s she was in the singing groups He, She and You and TJI.
 These groups consisted only of guitars and bass and sang mostly American folk music.
-On 20 February 1971, she won a vocalist contest in society Ljusne, Söderhamn Municipality, where she sang the song Summertime.
+On 20 February 1971, she won a vocalist contest in the Ljusne society in Söderhamn Municipality, singing Summertime.

 Discovery

-In 1971, Törnell sang at the opening of the local restaurant in Söderhamn that her father then opened along with a friend.
-At the same time, Cornelis Vreeswijk was across the street, which led to him discovering Törnell, although she was already relatively well known in the area.
-After meeting Vreeswijk, she quit as a photography student, which she had been for seven months after primary school.
-During the latter part of 1971 and beginning of 1972 she made a major tour in both Sweden and Denmark.

-together with Vreeswijk.
-Other musicians on the tour were Björn J:son Lindh, Palle Danielsson, Kenny Håkansson, Björn Ståbi and Pers Hans Olsson.

-Cornelis arranged a demo, which he presented to Göte Wilhelmson for his new record company Phonogram Records.
-She was offered a recording contract for a single, but turned it down because she wanted to do an LP album, which she did later in 1972.
-At the beginning of Törnell's time in the chaotic world of entertainment, Cornelis and his former wife Bim Warne gave her significant guidance.
-She also appeared on the television programmes Halvsju and Strapetz, and thus reached a wider audience.
+In 1971, Törnell sang at the opening of a local restaurant in Söderhamn, owned by her father along with a friend, where she was discovered by Cornelis Vreeswijk.
+She quit her studies as a photography student, and during the latter part of 1971 and beginning of 1972 she went on a major tour of Sweden and Denmark with Vreeswijk, along with musicians Björn J:son Lindh, Palle Danielsson, Kenny Håkansson, Björn Ståbi and Pers Hans Olsson.
+Vreeswijk arranged a demo, which he presented to Göte Wilhelmson's new record company Phonogram Records.
+Törnell was offered a recording contract for a single, but turned it down because she wanted to make an LP, which she did later in 1972.
+Around this time, Törnell appeared on the television programmes Halvsju and Strapetz, reaching a wider audience.

-Her real breakthrough came on 10 July 1972 at Visfestivalen in Västervik.
+Törnell's breakthrough came on 10 July 1972 at Visfestivalen in Västervik.

 The same year she made her record debut with a folk music inspired LP, Ingica, which was issued by Phonogram with the label of Philips Records.
-Other musicians on the disk were Björn J:son Lindh, Janne Schaffer, and Vreeswijk himself.
+Other musicians on the disk were Björn J:son Lindh, Janne Schaffer, and Vreeswijk.
 She also sang a duet with Cornelis in the song Jenny Jansson on his 1972 album Visor, svarta och röda, and a duet with Ola Magnell in the song, Man ska vara två from his first LP, Påtalåtar (published in 1974).
 She continued in the same style in their second LP, Alrik (1973), which was also a success.
 Both of her first albums were produced by Lill-Babs's brother Lasse Svensson, a former drummer in the bands Tages and Blond.
 That same year, she made a number of appearances with Tomas Ledin.
 She also sang the leitmotif to Per Oscarsson's controversial film Ebon Lundin (1973) along with Arne Olsson's big band Vieux Carré.